sundarnagarajan/modern_pro_audio/README.md

         * Switch off my power amplifier it if is on
         * Turn off the user interface display
         * Switch computer module to low power mode
+    * Home automation use-cases
+        * When my home automation system detects I have left home, turn off my audio components if they are on

 # Things we can keep from existing 'pro-audio'